bootdotdev/blog/content/backend/backend-engineer-vs-data-engineer.md

   - /img/800/pexels-photo-1181345.webp.webp
 ---

 The sexiest job title of the decade, data scientist, has spawned about a dozen equally sexy but somewhat confusing and overlapping job titles.
 The primary offshoot of a data scientist is a *data engineer*.
-Let's talk about the difference between a data engineer and a back-end engineer, because frankly the lines can get quite blurred.
+Let's talk about the difference between a data engineer and a back-end engineer, because frankly, the lines can get quite blurred.

 * A data engineer (sometimes called a *big* data engineer) is responsible for designing and building systems that let organizations collect, store, and analyze large amounts of data.
 * Meanwhile, a backend engineer is a more broad job description - they work on the application side of a product, building APIs and connecting databases to user-facing interfaces.